Recommended procedures and tips to use our API.

 extended permissions when you create an access token.
 Use

-ads_read if you only need Ads Insights API access for reporting information.
+ads_read if you only need Ads Insights API access for reporting.
 Use

 ads_management to read and update ads in an account.

-Understand and adhere to the Ads API policies; Facebook has the right to audit your activity anytime:
+Understand the API policies; Facebook has the right to audit your activity anytime: